 - Sahaviriya Steel Industries (SSI): Acting in the negotiations for the acquisition of a steel and coke production facility in Redcar, North-East England.
 The site was purchased for US$468 million from Tata Steel Group.
 Our role was to secure and separate an ‘archipelago of land plots’ on a 3,000 acre ‘mothballed’ manufacturing site, to manage the TUPE and pension scheme transfers for the 750 staff to be retained by SSI, and to advise on over US$1 billion acquisition finance.
 The transaction was exceptionally complex, involving expertise across several practice areas and requiring creative legal solutions.
 It attracted considerable political and media interest and needed quick completion within seven months.
 Its success depended on our adopting a collaborative and cooperative approach, working closely with various stakeholders, including the client team, local community representatives, environmental and other regulatory bodies, trade unions and other parties for a successful solution for the client.

-- Southern Legacy Minerals, Inc.: Advising on the $57 million business combination with Sinchao Metals Corp., by way of a merger pursuant to the Idaho General Business Corporations Act between Southern Legacy and Sinchao Idaho, Inc., a wholly-owned subsidiary of the Company and concurrent private placement financing.
+- Southern Legacy Minerals, Inc.: Advising on the CA$57 million business combination with Sinchao Metals Corp., by way of a merger pursuant to the Idaho General Business Corporations Act between Southern Legacy and Sinchao Idaho, Inc., a wholly-owned subsidiary of the Company and concurrent private placement financing.
 In connection with the transaction, the Company changed its name to “Southern Legacy Minerals Inc.” and commenced trading on the TSX Venture Exchange on July 3, 2012 under the symbol “LCY."
 The combined property holdings of Sinchao and Southern Legacy has resulted in a portfolio of base and precious metals projects spanning the Andes in Peru, Colombia and Chile.